Mid Mountains Legal Blog

 When you buy an existing property, there is no doubt what you are buying.
 When you are having a building constructed, there will usually be plans and specifications describing the property in detail.

 An off the plan contract rarely has a very detailed description of the property.
-Usually there is just a copy of the draft strata plan or perhaps a copy of preliminary plans submitted to Council.
+Usually there is just a copy of the draft strata plan or perhaps a copy of preliminary plans submitted to council.
 The contract usually has brief descriptions of the type and standard of finishes to be used in the building.
-Make sure you are satisfied with the level of detail in the contract.
-The developer will usually want to retain the right to alter the plans as he thinks it desirable or necessary.
+Ensure that you are satisfied with the level of detail in the contract.
+The developer will usually want to retain the right to alter the plans as he considers desirable or necessary.

 Inclusions

-Inclusions will usually be described briefly in the contract but there will almost certainly be a clause giving the developer the right to substitute inclusions of a similar quality if the nominated products are not available.
+Inclusions will usually be described briefly in the contract but there is likely to be a clause allowing the developer to substitute inclusions of a similar quality if the nominated products are not available.

 Variations to the contract